 A baby with teeth starting to appear is another potential cause of nipple pain, as they can change the way they latch on and even bite on the nipple.

-A woman who is breastfeeding can try to encourage the baby to put more from the breast to the mouth, so that they do not bite as easily.
+A breastfeeding woman can encourage the baby to put more from the breast to the mouth so that they do not bite as quickly.

 If a baby presses the nipple too hard between the gums and the roof of the mouth, it can restrict blood flow to the nipple.

-This can result in what is called vasospasm, which is painful and causes the nipple to turn white, then red, then purple in rapid succession.
+This can result in vasospasm, which is painful and causes the nipple to turn white, then red, then purple in rapid succession.

 Treating nipple pain

-Nipple pain caused by friction can be prevented by wearing a well-fitting sports bra, soft synthetic fabrics, or the use of protective products such as rash guards and nipple shields.
+Nipple pain caused by friction can be prevented by wearing a well-fitting sports bra, soft synthetic fabrics, or protective products such as rash guards and nipple shields.

 Some creams or ointments can also help reduce friction.
 Breastfeeding mothers are encouraged to seek the evaluation and care of a lactation consultant to help their baby establish good feeding habits.

-Nipple pain caused by hormonal changes in menstruation or pregnancy can respond well to pain reliever or pain reliever, such as ibuprofen (Advil) or acetaminophen (Tylenol).
+Nipple pain caused by hormonal changes in menstruation or pregnancy can respond well to pain relievers, such as ibuprofen (Advil) or acetaminophen (Tylenol).

 Breast cancer is often treated with surgery, radiation, and chemotherapy.
-Treatment of minor cases of Paget’s disease usually involves removing the nipple and using radiation therapy to the affected breast.
+Treatment of minor cases of Paget’s disease usually involves removing the nipple and using radiation therapy on the affected breast.

-Some cases may require removal of all breast tissue.
+Some cases may require the removal of all breast tissue.